 What is Gestalt theory?

-- The primacy of the phenomenal: Recognizing and taking seriously the human experiential world as the only directly given reality, rather than dismissing it, is a fundamental statement of Gestalt theory.
-Its potential for psychology and psychotherapy remains far from fully realized.
+- The primacy of the phenomenal: Recognizing the human experiential world as the only directly given reality, which remains a still largely untapped goldmine for psychological and psychotherapeutic insight.

 - The interaction of the individual and the situation in a dynamic field: Experience and behavior are determined by this interaction, not solely by “drives” (psychoanalysis, ethology), external forces (behaviorism, Skinner), or fixed personality traits (classical personality theory).